nuzillard/KnapsackSearch/README.md

 # Quick ACD DB with calculated experimental 13C NMR data

-The use of the related files requires the availability of ACD/Labs CNMR Predictor and DB.
+The use of the related files, in directory `CNMR_Predict` requires the availability of ACD/Labs CNMR Predictor and DB.

 ## Aim